artefactual/atom-docs/dev-manual/api/api-intro.rst

 -----------------------------

 An API key value must be passed with each request to the API endpoints, or no response will be returned.
-You can use something like `curl <https://curl.haxx.se/>`__ to submit the requests with the API key in the header.
+Below is an example of using `curl <https://curl.haxx.se/>`__ to submit the requests with the API key in the header.

 **Example request** (using curl):